KatherineMichel/programming-learning-notes/README.md

 The object protects its internal state, and you interact with it by calling its methods.

+Encapsulation: object, data, methods

 ### Inheritance

 Benefits
 * Bounded context
 * Data and behavior are together

+Layers
-Method Resolution Order
+* Method Resolution Order

-Avoid multiple layers of inheritance
+* Avoid multiple layers of inheritance

-### Functional Programming
+## Functional Programming

 Functional world: no object